GPT-4 Launches Today: The Rise of Generative AI from Neural Networks to DeepMind and OpenAI

 Generative AI has rapidly gained popularity and awareness in the last few months, making it crucial for businesses to evaluate and implement strategies across a wide range of industries, including e-commerce and healthcare.
 By automating tasks and creating personalized experiences for users, companies can increase efficiency and productivity in various areas of value creation.
 Despite being in development for decades, it’s high time for businesses to apply generative AI to their workflows and reap its benefits.

-Before you dive into GPT-4, let’s take a quick look back at the evolution of generative AI…
+Before you dive into OpenAI GPT-4, let’s take a quick look back at the evolution of generative AI…

 The history of generative AI begins in the late 1970s and early 1980s when researchers began developing neural networks that mimicked the structure of the human brain.
 The idea behind this technology was to assemble a set of neurons that could pass information from one to another with some basic logic, and together the network of neurons could perform complicated tasks.
 While minimal advances were made in the field, it remained largely dormant until 2010, when Google pioneered deep neural networks that added more data, hardware, and computing resources.